Skip to content ↓

 Enrichment

-The Science team runs a weekly Science Club for students in KS3, and enters students into competitions such as the Festival of Chemistry, the Golden Bunsen and the Faraday Science Challenge.
-A Level students take part in residential field trips and university practical experiences.
+The Science team runs a weekly Chemistry Club for students in Year 7 in the Autumn term and enters students into competitions such as the Red Kite Alliance Science competition, the National Scientific Thinking Challenge and the RSC Top of the Bench competition.
+A Level students take part in residential field trips and university practical experience days, the RSC Schools' Analyst Competition, the Cambridge Chemistry Challenge and Chemistry Race.

 We also run a Science Reading Challenge - watch the video to see how your child can join in.